Gold Hospital

 • Pharmacy - most pharmacy items that you're given while you're in hospital are covered by your hospital bill.
 The hospital may charge you extra for pharmacy items that you take home with you and this isn't covered by your hospital cover.

-• Prostheses that aren't listed on the Government Prostheses List.
-(A prosthesis is an artificial substitute for a body part.)
+• Medical devices and human tissue products that aren't listed on the Government Medical Devices and Human Tissue Products List.
+(A medical device and human tissue product is an artificial substitute for a body part.)

 • Ambulance subscriptions or state-based levies